 • Existing pages may need updates, clearer next steps, consolidation, or better internal links before the business publishes something new.

-• Link building still matters when the links support relevance, authority, and trust instead of adding low-value volume.
+• Link building still matters when it supports authority, relevance, and trust instead of chasing low-value links for the sake of volume.

 How Do SEO, AEO, GEO, Local SEO, & AIO Work Together?

-• SEO (search engine optimization) helps your business get found for the services, products, industries, and topics connected to its goals.
+• SEO (search engine optimization) helps users and search engines connect your business with the right services, products, industries, and topics.

 • AEO (answer engine optimization) helps shape content around the questions users are asking.
 Clear definitions, FAQ-style sections, direct answers, and short explanations can make the page easier to use during research.